apart-edgar/project-doc-starter/README.md

 ## How and where to publish my project documentation?
 1. Define where the project will be hosted and what will be the root url
-2. Grab this url and go to the folder ```_data```, open the file globals.json and this url to the data entry ```url```.
+2. Grab this url and go to the folder ```_data```, open the file globals.json and paste this url into the data entry ```url```.
 Save the file
 3. Turn off the serve command if active in your terminal.
 4. Open your terminal and run ```npm run build```.
 This command will generate a ready to publish ```public``` folder at the root of your project.
 Use this folder to publish it on your work/client dedicated server and make it available on the web.
 Password protect with FTP access if you need to.
+The starter includes by default a robots.txt file to make sure the project is not indexable on the web.